Are Charity Donations Taxable? Understanding Tax and Charity Donations

 If a taxpayer donates £500 to charity, the total value of the donation to the charity is £625.
-The taxpayer can claim additional tax back of:
+The taxpayer can then claim additional tax back of:

-• £125 if they pay tax at the higher rate of 40% (£625 × 20%),
+• £125 if they pay tax at the higher rate of 40% (£625 x 20%)

-• £156.25 if they pay tax at the additional rate of 45% (£625 × 20%) plus (£625 × 5%).
+• £156.25 if they pay tax at the additional rate of 45% (625 x 20% plus £625 x 5%)

-A higher rate or additional rate taxpayer who wants to reduce their tax bill for 2016-17, the last tax year, could decide to make a gift to charity in the current tax year, 2017-18, and then elect to carry back the contribution to the previous year.
-A request to carry back the donation must be made before, or at the same time as, the 2016-17 Self Assessment return is filed.
-The deadline for filing a return is 31 October 2017, if you file a paper tax return, or 31 January 2018, if you file online.
+A higher rate or additional rate taxpayer who wants to reduce their tax bill for 2024-2025 (the last tax year), could decide to make a gift to charity in the current tax year, 2025-26, and then elect to carry back the contribution to the previous year.
+A request to carry back the donation must be made before, or at the same time, as the 2024-2025 Self Assessment return is filed.

-This can be a useful strategy for higher rate taxpayers, especially those paying tax at excessive marginal rates.
-For example, a taxpayers’ personal allowance is gradually reduced by £1 for every £2 of income over £100,000 irrespective of age.
+For example, a taxpayer’s personal allowance is gradually reduced by £1 for every £2 of income over £100,000, irrespective of age.
 This creates an effective marginal rate of tax of around 60% for taxpayers with annual income between £100,000 and £123,000.
+In situations like this, understanding tax and charity donations can make a significant difference.

 Latest Blogs